mkfnx/mkfnx.github.io/_posts/2020-10-26-Facebook-API-in-Messenger-bot.md

 title: Using data from the Facebook API in your Messenger bot
 ---

-This tutorial shows how to create a Django service that fetch data from the Facebook Graph API to be consumed by a Messenger Bot that will help users from Facebook Groups to discover the most relevant content in the group.
-Demo code can be obtained in GitHub and the sample project can be tested in this chatbot.
+This tutorial shows how to create a Django service that fetch data from the Facebook Graph API to be consumed by a Messenger Bot.

-## Introduction
-This tutorial shows how to create a Django service that fetch data from the Facebook Graph API to be consumed by a Messenger Bot that will help users from Facebook Groups to discover the most relevant content in the group.
-Demo code can be obtained in GitHub and the sample project can be tested in this chatbot.
+Demo code can be obtained in GitHub and the sample project can be tested in this bot.

 ## Project Description
 The project that we review in this tutorial is a Messenger bot that helps members of our Developer Circles Facebook group to discover relevant content.
 We retrieve the data of the Facebook group using the Graph API, analyze it and present it to the users via the bot so they can have easy access to the most relevant content of the group.